Personalised Breast Cancer Programme – choosing the right treatment for each patient by mapping their tumour DNA and RNA.

 The pilot phase of the PBCP began in November 2016 as a collaboration between Cancer Research UK and Addenbrooke’s Charitable Trust, to determine whether a patient’s genetic test results could be returned to their medical team within 12 weeks.
 Over 250 patients from Addenbrooke’s Breast Cancer Unit took part in the pilot, becoming the first NHS breast cancer patients to have whole genome sequencing of their tumour, in a clinically impactful timeframe, as part of their routine treatment.

-Cancer Research UK has awarded over £1m in funding for the next phase of the programme, with further funding to come from The Mark Foundation for Cancer Research, a US-based philanthropic organisation.
-This new funding will allow the programme to be rolled out to a further 2,000 patients over the next 4 years, initially at a number of sites in the East of England later in 2019, with further sites across the UK added in 2020/2021.
+Cancer Research UK has awarded over £1m in funding for the next phase of the programme, with further funding from The Mark Foundation for Cancer Research.
+This new funding has allowed the programme to be rolled out to a further 2,000 patients over the next 4 years, initially at a number of sites in the East of England in 2019, with further sites across the UK added in 2020/2021.

 The PARTNER/PARTNERING is a trial for women with early triple negative (TNBC) and BRCA mutation positive (BRCA+BC) breast cancer.
 Neoadjuvant chemotherapy is commonly used to shrink tumours prior to surgical intervention.
 Improving the effectiveness of pre-operative, neoadjuvant chemotherapy for patients with TNBC and/or BRCA+BC is important since the amount of residual tumour at surgery is closely associated with clinical outcome.